vascokk/vascokk.github.com/source/_posts/2012-07-15-erlang-real-time-server-part-3-putting-them-together.markdown

 If you execute the client:call\_ACR() several times, you should see the request going to the first or the second node.
 The balance policy is not really a round-robin, because we have another routing layer in RiacCore, which sends the requests to the appropriate Riak partition.

-You can run the 3rd node and here we go - a real-time billing in the cloud :-) Well, we are far, far from it - we need to implement all the Diameter commands and we  need a backend system to manage our subscribers and tariffs, but at least, we just built some foundations for a Diameter-based AAA system.
+You can now create a release node (_make rel_), deploy the node on several AWS instances and here we go - a real-time billing in the cloud :-) Well, of course,  we are not nearly there - we need to all the rest of the Diameter commands and we need a backend system to manage our subscribers and tariffs, but at least, we just built some foundations for a Riak-based AAA system.

-Project files are available one GitHub in repository [diameter_test](https://github.com/vascokk/diameter-test)

-Happy hacking! :-)
+Project files are available one GitHub in repository [diameter_test](https://github.com/vascokk/diameter-test) Happy hacking! :-)

 Credits